Catastrophe,

 the irrational, self-destructive attitudes and behaviors of civilized people

-of rape, assault, abuse, or environmental disasters; psychologists call it
+survivors of rape, assault, abuse, or environmental disasters; psychologists

 The symptoms of post-traumatic stress include: